growdigital/Notes/clifftop.md

 ![color palette](https://res.cloudinary.com/growdigital/image/upload/v1638358952/clifftop/palette.png)

 There’s no access to the lower level, so it is covered with low-maintenance and shrubs, with a small specimen ornamental tree.
-The rock face is laid with [erosion control roll](https://www.green-tech.co.uk/ground-reinforcement/erosion-control/covamat-plus-erosion-control-rolls) and planted with non-competitive fescue grass for binding the soil and native wild flowers, both as plugs
+The rock face is laid with [erosion control roll](https://www.green-tech.co.uk/ground-reinforcement/erosion-control/covamat-plus-erosion-control-rolls) and planted with non-competitive fescue grass for binding the soil and native wild flowers.

 ![Cornus kousa flowers](https://res.cloudinary.com/growdigital/image/upload/w_320/v1638360597/clifftop/cornus-kousa-munich.jpg)

 Below the house is a steep slope, covering an area of about 8m by 3m.
-Replacing the Buddleia at the top will be colourful hedge for privacy, with relaxed planting below of ferns and other woodland plants.
+Replacing the Buddleia at the top will be a colourful hedge for privacy, with relaxed planting below of ferns and other woodland plants.

 ![Tapestry Lawn](https://res.cloudinary.com/growdigital/image/upload/w_640/v1638361818/clifftop/tapestry-lawn-avondale.jpg)